shida-chen/superstar/README.md

 # superstar
-## This superstar repositories is for shida.chen researching.
+## This repositories is used for deep learning researching.